danilojr-delacruz/danilojr-delacruz.github.io/_posts/2023-12-30-Forward-and-Reverse-Mode-Differentiation.md

 The stability of matrix multiplication can be improved for a slight increase in computational complexity, see {% cite demmelFastLinearAlgebra2007 %}.
 Despite, the paper claiming these algorithms are parallelisable, it is unlikely to have an implementation with minimised constant factors due to its novelty.
 Therefore, the increase in computing time for a stable algorithm would be exacerbated by a difference in software.

 These two reasons demonstrate why backward mode is appealing.
-However, the next section outlines its major caveat.
+However, the next section outlines its major drawback.

 ### Memory Cost
 In forward mode, we only need to store the previous Transition Jacobian $\frac{df_{i+1}}{df_{u}}$ which yields a memory cost of $O(d^{2})$.